Video therapy sessions

-This is an honest review based on my personal experience as an online therapist, with ten years of experience providing online therapy.
+This is an honest review based on my personal experience as an online therapist, with eleven years of experience working online as a therapist.

 Having therapy online using video is one way people can access help and support, which was once all but impossible.
 Only voice therapy sessions were readily accessible in the past, often due to poor connection speed.

 Now with faster connection speeds, more available having therapy with video is very common.
 These days, help and support using video are available online for life-changing and traumatic experiences, from sexual abuse, rape, depression, PTSD, anxiety, and depression.

 Is it like traditional face to face therapy?